 An access audit is a means of assessing features of an environment (building or external area) and services in terms of accessibility.
 Although now well established, access audits remain an evolving concept and may mean different things to different people.

-By conducting an access audit, you can assess whether the environment and method of service delivery meet the needs of existing and potential users.
+When conducting an access audit, disability access consultants can assess whether the environment and method of service delivery meet the needs of existing and potential users.

 It is also a process through which potential barriers to access may be identified, alongside suggested improvements. in a way that enables people responsible for a site, building or service to move on to the next step of planning and implementing change.

 Why are Access Audits valuable to your Business?

 Access auditing is one of our most sought-after specialist services.